-With Google’s continual updates and releases of new features, it can be difficult to stay up-to-date with all the great tools and options in Chrome.
+With Google’s continual updates and releases of new features, it can be difficult to stay up-to-date with the tools and options in Chrome.
 But did you know that there are hidden settings called “flags” that can open the door to even more interesting features?
-Discover how you can unlock extra hidden features with the 20 best Google Chrome flags in this article.
-These flags are available on Google Chrome for Windows, Mac, Linux, ChromeOS, Fuchsia, Lacros, and even on Android.
+With the 21 Chrome flags listed in this article, you can unlock the hidden features of this web browser.
+These flags are available on Google Chrome for Windows, Mac, Linux, ChromeOS, Fuchsia, Lacros, and Android.

 Don’t Miss: 21 Best Chrome Flags for Android Devices